aws-samples/non-profit-blockchain/ngo-lambda/README2.md

-# Part 6: Read and write to the blockchain with AWS Lambda
+# Part 6: Read and write to the blockchain with Amazon API Gateway and AWS Lambda

-Part 6 will show you how to publish a Lambda function that invokes chaincode on a Hyperledger Fabric blockchain network running on Amazon Managed Blockchain.
+Part 6 will show you how to publish a REST API with API Gateway and Lambda that invokes chaincode on a Hyperledger Fabric blockchain network running on Amazon Managed Blockchain.
 You will use the NodeJS Hyperledger Fabric SDK within the Lambda function to interface with the blockchain.

 ## Pre-requisites
  There are multiple parts to the workshop.
 Before starting on Part 6, you should have completed [Part 1](../ngo-fabric/README.md) and [Part 2](../ngo-chaincode/README.md).